lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 </aside>

-For ML-KEM private keys, the privateKey field in `OneAsymmetricKey` contains one of the following `CHOICE` structures.
-The `seed` format is a fixed 64 bytes for all security levels, while the `expandedKey` and `both` formats vary in size by security level:
+For ML-KEM private keys, the privateKey field in `OneAsymmetricKey` contains one of the following DER-encoded `CHOICE` structures.
+The `seed` format is a fixed 64 byte OCTET STRING (66 bytes total with the `0x8040` tag and length) for all security levels, while the `expandedKey` and `both` formats vary in size by security level:

 ~~~